The Pirates of Penzance

 The Pirates of Penzance; or, The Slave of Duty is a comic opera in two acts, with music by Arthur Sullivan and libretto by W. S. Gilbert.
 Its official premiere was at the Fifth Avenue Theatre in New York City on 31 December 1879, where it was well received by both audiences and critics.
 Its London debut was on 3 April 1880, at the Opera Comique, where it ran for 363 performances.

 The story concerns Frederic, who, having completed his 21st year, is released from his apprenticeship to a band of tender-hearted pirates.
 He meets the daughters of the incompetent Major-General Stanley, including Mabel, and the two young people fall instantly in love.
 Frederic learns, however, that he was born on 29 February, and so, technically, he has a birthday only once each leap year.
 His indenture specifies that he remain apprenticed to the pirates until his "twenty-first birthday", meaning that he must serve for another 63 years.
 (Note: This figure assumes that Gilbert was ignoring the fact that there was no leap year in 1900.
 Otherwise, the action of the opera takes place in 1873 instead of 1877, and the figure would be 67 years.
 See Bradley (1996), p.
 244) Bound by his own sense of duty to honour his bond with the pirates, Frederic's only solace is that Mabel agrees to wait for him faithfully.
 The pirates' maid-of-all-work, Ruth, eventually reveals a fact that saves the day.

-Pirates was the fifth Gilbert and Sullivan collaboration and introduced the much-parodied "Major-General's Song".
-The opera was performed for over a century by the D'Oyly Carte Opera Company in Britain until the copyrights expired and by many other opera companies and repertory companies worldwide.
-Modernized productions include Joseph Papp's 1981 Broadway production, which ran for 787 performances, won the Tony Award for Best Revival and the Drama Desk Award for Outstanding Musical, and spawned many imitations and a 1983 film adaptation; another is Rupert Holmes's 2025 Broadway adaptation Pirates!
+The Pirates of Penzance was the fifth Gilbert and Sullivan collaboration and introduced the much-parodied "Major-General's Song".
+It has been one of the most frequently played Gilbert and Sullivan operas, along with The Mikado and H.M.S.
+Pinafore.
+Pirates was performed for over a century by the D'Oyly Carte Opera Company in Britain until the copyrights expired and by many other opera companies and repertory companies worldwide.

+Modernized productions include Joseph Papp's 1981 Broadway production, which ran for 787 performances, won the Tony Award for Best Revival and the Drama Desk Award for Outstanding Musical and spawned many imitations; the production was further adapted as a film in 1983.
+Another Broadway adaptation by Rupert Holmes was presented in 2025 as Pirates!
 The Penzance Musical.

-The Pirates of Penzance has been one of the most frequently played Gilbert and Sullivan operas, along with The Mikado and H.M.S.
-Pinafore.